 To prove that your marriage is invalid, you must identify one of the void or voidable reasons, and provide evidence of the situation.
 All voidable marriages include exceptions to the rule.
 For example, if you willingly live with a spouse after you reach the age of majority, after learning about the act of fraud, or after regaining soundness of mind, the state will consider your marriage legally valid.
 To receive an annulment, you must not only prove the marriage to be voidable, but also file for nullification within the applicable statute of limitations.

-We highly recommend speaking with an attorney if you believe your marriage is invalid.
+We highly recommend speaking with one of the best Los Angeles divorce attorneys if you believe your marriage is invalid.
 Invalid marriages can have complex consequences for those who wish to stay married and those who wish to separate, divorce, or nullify the union.